pyecore/pyecore/doc/source/user/advanced.rst

 This section will provide some explanation of how PyEcore works.

-EClasse Instances as Factories
+EClass Instances as Factories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The most noticeable difference between PyEcore and Java-EMF implementation is
-the fact that there is no factories (as you probably already seen).
+the fact that there are no factories (as you probably already seen).
 Each EClass
-instance is in itself a factory.
+instance is itself a factory.
 This allows you to do this kind of tricks:

 .. code-block:: python